eat1000/ASA/README.md

 ## Citation
 [1] Shi G, Kuang Q. Ancestral spectrum analysis with population-specific variants.
 Front Genet.
 2021;12:724638.

-[2] Shi G. Insights from analysis of ancient and modern DNAs with population-specific SNPs.
+[2] Shi G. Insights from the analysis of ancient and modern DNAs with population-specific SNPs.
 In submission.